Resources / Homebuyer Education / Before You Buy / How Much Can I Afford

 DHI MORTGAGE

 Online mortgage calculators can be helpful, but it’s important to understand all the factors to plug into it so you can get the most accurate estimate possible.
-Read on to learn about specific considerations that can help you figure out what size mortgage you can afford, and then go to https://www.dhimortgage.com/Mortgage-Calculator to begin.
+Read on to learn about specific considerations that can help you figure out what size mortgage you can afford, and then use the Mortgage Calculator to begin.

 Income